BrandonHe/sdl_android_guides/docs/Getting Started/index.md

     // Inherited methods from IProxyListenerALM
 }
 ```
- The IProxyListenerALM interface has most of the callbacks you will receive during the the SDL proxy's lifecycle.
+ The IProxyListenerALM interface has most of the callbacks you will receive during the SDL proxy's lifecycle.
 This includes callbacks for RPC responses.

 If you created the service using the Android Studio template then the service should have been added to your `AndroidManifest.xml` otherwise the service needs to be defined in the manifest: